PhalconEye/documentation/en/index.rst

 ======================================
 PhalconEye is CMS based on Phalcon PHP Framework.
 It contains basics for faster website development: modules, plugins, themes, etc.

+PhalconEye is more platform then CMS.
+It was created to help developer with website construction.
+So it is more developer oriented than enduser (like Joomla, Wordpress, etc).

 What is Phalcon?
 ----------------
 Phalcon_ is an open source, full stack framework for PHP 5 written as a C-extension, optimized for high performance.